KubKun/-s-repo/README.md

 # -s-repo
-kub-kun's repo, where you can find linux stuff
+kub-kun's repo, where you can find linux stuff and weird python projects.